Jwhitemocha/Responsive-Layout-Test/README.md

-# Week2HW
+# Week2HW Responsive Portfolio

+**Purpose**

-Creating a new portfolio page, this time utilizing bootstrap to make the page more fluid and responsive.
+Creating a fully responsive mock-up portfolio page, utilizing Bootstrap.

+**HTML**

+Main wireframe of the page, using different divs to target certain elements with CSS

+**CSS**

+Main source of design, boostrap gives nice simple options but I wanted to design the page a little further.